 How to Keep Your Hudson Valley Pets Safe This 4th Of July

-Many humans are excited about the upcoming holiday weekend.
+Many humans are excited about the upcoming holiday.
 They're looking forward to BBQs, sitting poolside, and of course, fireworks.
 However, our 4 legged friends are dreading it.

 According to a report back in 2018 by the American Society for the Prevention of Cruelty to Animals 10 million pets run away or are stolen every year.
 The biggest night of the year for those pets to go missing?
 The 4th of July.